cpdf -create-pdf [-create-pdf-pages <n>]

 -font Courier -font-size 10 -o out.pdf

 The standard paper sizes are listed in Section 3.1, or you may specify the width and height directly, as described in the same chapter.
-The standard fonts are listed in chapter 8.
+The font may be specified as described in Section 8.2.5.
 The default font is Times-Roman and the default size is 12.

-For PNG files, the file must be 24bit RGB with no transparency and no interlacing.
+For PNG files, the file must have no transparency and no interlacing, and must not be palletised:

 cpdf -png image.png -o out.pdf

-cpdf -png image.png AND -add-text "My Image" -o out.pdf
+cpdf image.png AND -add-text "My Image" -o out.pdf

 cpdf -jpeg image.jpg -o out.pdf